Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/about.md

 The course focuses on bio‑inspired terrestrial locomotion, foldable fabrication methods, and simulation‑driven design.

 The project investigates an inchworm‑inspired crawling robot based on the locomotion of [Manduca sexta larvae](https://en.wikipedia.org/wiki/Manduca_sexta).

-The robot uses rigid foldable linkages and friction‑modulated pads to reproduce the characteristic looped, two‑anchor gait of an inchworm in a planar setting.
-The long‑term objective is to develop a foldable, repeatable platform where geometry, actuation, and contact properties can be systematically varied and compared between simulation and experiment.
+The robot uses rigid foldable linkages and friction-modulated pads to realize a planar, two-anchor lift-and-drag gait whose parameters can be measured, simulated, and systematically varied.

 The project team consists of: